Entactogen: Mechanism of action

 On the basis of the serotonin 5-HT_{1A} receptor-mediated oxytocin release with MDMA, it has been proposed that increased oxytocinergic signaling may mediate the prosocial effects of MDMA in animals.
 Accordingly, intracerebroventricular injection of the peptide oxytocin receptor antagonist tocinoic acid blocked MDMA- and 8-OH-DPAT-induced prosocial effects.
 However, in a subsequent study, systemically administered C25, a non-peptide oxytocin receptor antagonist, failed to affect MDMA-induced prosocial behavior, whereas the vasopressin V_{1A} receptor antagonist relcovaptan (SR-49059) was able to block MDMA-induced prosocial activity.
 It might be that tocinoic acid is non-selective and also blocks the vasopressin V_{1A} receptor or that C25 is peripherally selective and is unable to block oxytocin receptors in the brain.
 More research is needed to clarify this.
 In any case, in another study, the non-peptide and centrally active selective oxytocin receptor antagonist L-368899 abolished MDMA-induced prosocial behavior.
 Conversely, in other studies, different oxytocin receptor antagonists were ineffective.

 As in animals, MDMA greatly increases circulating oxytocin levels in humans.
 Serotonin reuptake inhibitors and norepinephrine reuptake inhibitors reduced the subjective effects of MDMA in humans, for instance increased extroversion, self-confidence, closeness, openness, and talkativeness.
 The 5-HT_{2A} receptor antagonist ketanserin reduced MDMA-induced increases in friendliness.
 MDMA-induced emotional empathy was not affected by the serotonin 5-HT_{1A} receptor antagonist pindolol or by intranasal oxytocin.
 Similarly, MDMA-induced emotional empathy and prosocial behavior have not been associated with circulating oxytocin levels.
-As such, the role of oxytocin in the entactogenic effects of MDMA in humans is controversial.
+As such, the role of oxytocin in the entactogenic effects of MDMA in humans has been controversial.
+However, it has subsequently been found that in people with oxytocin deficiency due to arginine vasopressin deficiency, MDMA fails to elevate oxytocin levels and shows markedly blunted entactogenic effects, including diminished effects like euphoria, enhanced empathy, and reduced anxiety, supporting a key role of oxytocin in its effects.

 Other serotonin releasing agents, like fenfluramine, show prosocial effects in animals similar to those of MDMA.
 Fenfluramine has likewise been reported to improve social deficits in children with autism.
 Selective agonists of the serotonin 5-HT_{1A} and 5-HT_{1B} receptors and of the oxytocin receptors have been or are being investigated for the potential treatment of social deficits and aggression.
 Examples include batoprazine, eltoprazine (DU-28853), fluprazine (DU-27716), F-15,599 (NLX-01), zolmitriptan (ML-004), and LIT-001.
 Serotonergic psychedelics, for instance lysergic acid diethylamide (LSD) and psilocybin, which act as non-selective serotonin receptor agonists including of the serotonin 5-HT_{1} and 5-HT_{2} receptors, have shown prosocial and empathy-enhancing effects in animals and/or humans as well, both acutely and long-term.